kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

   this area.
 * GitOps tools (ArgoCD, flux etc) are having the requirement to deploy workload to multiple clusters.
-They either need to build the cluster concept by themselves or understand cluster API from each different cluster management project.
+They either need to build the cluster concept by themselves or understand APIs representing a cluster from each cluster management project.
 A common ClusterProfile API can provide a thin compatible layer for different projects.
 * Operation tools or customized external consumers: this API gives a